walsam/miniJSgame/README.md

 a little js game, to break the boredom
 (this game is called PIG game)

+this is the link to test it: https://loving-morse-e1b52d.netlify.app/

 GAME RULES:

 - The game has 2 players, playing in rounds